 Norfolk Chamber Music Festival—Yale Summer School of Music

-As the oldest summer classical music festival in the country the Norfolk Chamber Music Festival — Yale Summer School of Music has advanced the field of chamber music through immersive summer training and mentorship for emerging professional musicians and future arts administrators.
+As the oldest classical music festival in the country the Norfolk Chamber Music Festival, a program of the Yale School of Music, has advanced the field of chamber music through immersive summer training and mentorship for emerging professional musicians and future arts administrators.

-At Norfolk, you’ll have the opportunity to work with internationally acclaimed artists and be part of the Yale Summer School of Music community.
-The Festival has an outstanding record of interns going on to enjoy successful careers in arts administration, academia, and business.
+At Norfolk, you’ll have the opportunity to work with internationally acclaimed artists and be part of the Yale School of Music's summer community.
+The Norfolk Festival has an outstanding record of interns going on to enjoy successful careers in arts administration, academia, and business.

 Internships

-Compensation: Stipend, housing, and meals are included.
+Compensation: Interns reside on the Festival's grounds throughout the summer.
+Stipend, housing, and meals are included.
 May be eligible for college credit.

 Music Librarian/Director's Assistant

 QualificationsApplicants should have a bachelor's degree or be enrolled in a college program.
-One to three years' related work experience is preferred.
+1-3 years' related work experience is preferred.
 Previous library experience and knowledge of classical music performance is a plus.
 A valid driver’s license and reliable vehicle are helpful to have but not required.
 Familiarity with Microsoft Office programs is a plus.
+Candidates should be flexible and willing to work as a part of a team..

-Compensation: Stipend, housing, and meals are included.
+Compensation: The Music Librarian/Director's Assistant resides on the Festival's grounds throughout the summer.
+Stipend, housing, and meals are included.
 May be eligible for college credit.

-Compensation: Stipend, housing, and meals are included.
+Compensation: The Production Manager resides on the Festival's grounds throughout the summer.
+Stipend, housing, and meals are included.
 May be eligible for college credit.

 How to Apply